skwa-git/strip-get-parameters-from-url/README.md

 # GTM Variable Template 'Strip GET parameters from URLs'

-Import this variable template to remove a list of GET parameters from a URL and get the URL without the specified parameters as return value from the Variable.
+Import this variable template to remove a list of GET parameters from a URL and get the URL without the parameters as return value from the variable.

 ## How it works